hiltm/Gradient/README.md

-# Image-Generator
+# Gradient

-This code will attempt to generate a random image and post it to Twitter.
+Gradient is an image generator bot which creates or modiefies a random image and posts it to Twitter.
 Python and OpenCV are the current idea.
 This will definitely be a flexible program. :-)

 Future pieces of code to program:
 - Twitter/Instagram login and posting to account on a time interval